Battle of Hopton Heath: Battle

 On the morning of 19 March, Gell arrived at Hopton Heath.
 The Royalist forces became aware of the presence of the Parliamentarians mid-morning and shortly thereafter they began their preparations to advance to Hopton Heath.
 At 14:00 hours, Brereton arrived at the heath.
 The Parliamentarians took a position along a ridge on the northeast side of the field.
 In total, the Parliamentarian forces consisted of 1400 men including 700 infantry, 300 dragoons, and 400 cavalry.

 At 15:00 hours, the Royalists arrived and deployed in battle formation to the south of the Parliamentarians.
 Their combined forces consisted of 1200 men including 300 dragoons and 800 cavalry.
 Hastings led the initial attack with his dragoons and was successful at pushing the Parliamentarians back at the edges.
 An exchange of artillery fire began with the Royalists doing the most harm with their large 29-pounder known as "Roaring Meg."

 Northampton then led two cavalry charges aimed at the Parliamentarians' centre.
 Each time his attack was repulsed.
 On the second charge, Northampton was thrown from his horse into the Parliamentarian line where he was killed after refusing quarter.
 The Royalists regrouped and Sir Thomas Byron led a third charge against the Parliamentarians, but to no avail.
 Hastings tried to rally the Royalists for a fourth charge, but their energy was spent.
 At that time Brereton led a Parliamentarian infantry attack and pushed the Royalists back recapturing some of the field and artillery that had earlier been lost.

 At dusk the fighting ended and the Parliamentarians left the field.
 The battle was over, not to be resumed.
 Brereton returned to his headquarters in Cheshire and Gell left for Derby abandoning the attempt to capture Stafford.
 Because of the nature of the cavalry charges against a Parliamentary force composed largely of infantry, the casualties were heavily one-sided; the Parliamentarians had 500 casualties as compared to 50 killed or wounded Royalists.

 Aftermath

 After the battle, both sides claimed victory.
 The Parliamentarians believed they had won in that they held the field at the end of the day and had killed the Royalists' commander, the Earl of Northampton.
-The Royalists believed that they had won the battle in that they reoccupied the field the next morning and had captured eight artillery pieces.
+The Royalists believed that they had won the battle in that they reoccupied the field the next morning and had captured eight artillery pieces, as well as inflicting many more casualties on the enemy than they suffered themselves.

 With respect to the control of Staffordshire, Stafford was now free of Parliamentarian threat.
 Henry Hastings and the Royalists immediately tried to retake Lichfield and its strongly defended Close on 21 March, but failed.
 Two weeks later, Prince Rupert entered Lichfield and surrounded the Close.
 On 21 April Colonel Russell and the Parliamentarian garrison surrendered.
 Lichfield would then remain a Royalist stronghold for the duration of the Civil War.